-Overseas university spotlight: John Cabot University
+Overseas university spotlight: John Cabot University (Italy)

 If you're fascinated by ancient history, art, political science or language and are interested in applying for college or graduate school abroad, one university that immediately comes to mind as a great option is John Cabot University in Rome, Italy.